 Step 1: Prepping the Wall

 Since it is difficult to remove the granite backsplash, prepping the wall is necessary to make the work somehow easier for you.
-And in preparing the wall, the first step is to make the necessary actions to protect your surfaces.
+In preparing the wall, the first step is to take the necessary actions to protect your surfaces.

-Protect your wall and minimize possible damages during the removal by covering high-risk areas using a drop cloth (or even just a newspaper!) secured with masking tape.
+Protect your wall and minimize possible damages during the removal by covering high-risk areas using a drop cloth (or even just a newspaper!) secured with painters or masking tape.

 Some of these high-risk areas include floors, countertops, and kitchen cabinets, which are prone to scratches and other damages while you work on removing your granite backsplash.